jaimetur/PhotoMigrator/ROADMAP.md

 - [ ] Allow users to choose the folder where dowonload the assets for option -sdAlb and -sdAll
   - current implementation of -sdAlb does not allow this ==> Investigate other implementation
-- [ ] Complete function -suFld / -suAll to upload external folders (without Albums) to Synology photos.
+- [ ] Complete function -suFld / -suAlb / -suAll to upload external folders (without Albums) to Synology photos.
 Make sure than ignore @eaDir folders
   - Try to upload folders outside Synology Photos ROOT folder

 - #### Tests Pending: